cloudmesh-community/fa18-523-56/paper/paper.md

 *For Linux/Mac OS X Users*

 Use Terminal to run `bin/nifi.sh`.
-Application will run and will be shutdown when the command is terminated [@fa18-523-56-nifi-installation-page].
+An application will run and will be shutdown when the command is terminated [@fa18-523-56-nifi-installation-page].